On this page:

 Enter your postcode in the bin collection calendar to find out when your bins will be collected.

-- Line the caddy with a compostable bag and fill it with your food waste.
-Don't use any other bags to line your caddy.
+- Line your kitchen food waste bin with a compostable bag, unless you don't wish to use a bag, and fill it with your food waste.
+Don't use any other bags to line your bin.

-- When you’re ready, tie a knot in the bag and place it in your brown bin or brown street caddy.
+- When you’re ready, tie a knot in the bag and place it in your brown recycling food and garden waste bin or brown street caddy.

-- On your collection day, place your brown bin or brown street caddy on the edge of your property and we’ll empty it.
+- On your collection day, place your brown recycling food and garden waste bin or brown street caddy on the edge of your property and we’ll empty it.

 Why should you recycle your food waste?